tango-controls/tango-doc/source/installation/tango-on-windows.rst

 Tango  package installation
 ---------------------------

+The following video (by Mohamed Cherif Areour, in French with English sub-titles) will help you to install TANGO on Windows.

+..  raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/ofRfrfIepQM?rel=0" frameborder="0" allowfullscreen></iframe>

+|
+|

 .. topic:: Prerequisite

     Some :program:`Tango Controls` tools require :program:`Java Runtime Environment (JRE) >=1.7`.
 Please install it first.
     You may find JRE on http://java.com .

 The simplest way to have Tango Controls running is to install it from :ref:`binary_package`.